Dr Sadani Cooray

 Dr Sadani Cooray graduated from University College London with an MSc in General and Medical Microbiology in 1998 and from the University of Oxford with an MSc by Research in Genetics/Neuroscience in 2001.
 She worked at the Medical Research Council, Harwell and the Public Health England, Colindale before joining the William Harvey Research Institute in 2003.
 She was awarded a PhD in Endocrinology in 2006 from QMUL under the guidance of Prof. Adrian Clark.
 During her PhD she played a major role in establishing the function of the MRAP (Melanocortin Receptor Accessory) Protein, which is encoded by a novel gene that was mutated in patients with Familial Glucocorticoid Deficiency type 2.

-In 2013 she was awarded a lectureship (HEFCE) in Pharmacology and was appointed the Programme Director for the new BSc degree in Pharmacology & Innovative Therapeutics (WHRI), which she implemented in 2015, and the BSc Biomedical Sciences/Pharmacology degree (SBCS &SMD) having designed the entire pharmacology curriculum for both.
+In 2013 she was awarded a lectureship (HEFCE) in Pharmacology and was appointed the Programme Director for the new BSc degree in Pharmacology & Innovative Therapeutics (WHRI), which she implemented in 2015 having designed the entire pharmacology curriculum.
 In 2016 she became a member of the British Pharmacological Society (BPS) Expert Panel on pharmacology curriculum development.

 Teaching and Administration